 Launch of real-time electricity trading in India, a huge step toward robust grid and efficient power market.

 On June 1, 2020, India introduced the real-time market (RTM) for power trading, paving the way for a more efficient electricity market and smooth integration of renewable energy.
 With the launch of RTM, electricity distribution companies (DISCOMs) will now be able to purchase millions of units of power in spot markets just an hour before delivery, a process as simple as booking a cab online just an hour before travelling.
 Establishment of RTM is a landmark initiative by the Central Electricity Regulatory Commission (CERC), India’s central regulator, to drive the country’s shift from primarily long-term generation contracts to shorter-term contracts and electricity spot markets.
-As per estimates by power exchanges in the country, around 20 billion units of power would be traded through RTM each year.
+As per estimates by power exchanges in the country, around 8 to 10 billion units of power would be traded through RTM each year.
 Within a few hours of RTM’s launch on June 1, a staggering 1.64 million units of power was traded on the platform.

 CERC amended three regulations (the Indian Electricity Grid Code Regulations, Power Market Regulations, and Open Access in Inter-State Transmission Regulations) to introduce the RTM framework.
 USAID’s RISE Initiative, under the “Greening the Grid” bilateral program with the Ministry of Power, assisted CERC in this endeavor.
 The GTG-RISE assisted in carrying out detailed modelling exercises to establish outcomes; worked on validating various scenarios and options to refine designs; and supported CERC in compiling and responding to comments from stakeholders by preparing and drafting the Statement of Reasons.